google/comprehensive-rust/src/rust-wasm-template/README.md

 This repository contains the minimum amount of code needed to experiment with WebAssembly.
 Including a web server to serve the HTML and WASM as well as the javascript boilerplate needed to load WASM.

-- `/server` contains the Web server as well as the static files
+- `/static` contains the static files including compiled webassembly.
-- `/project` contains the Rust code
+- `/src/lib.rs` contains the Rust code.

 ## Installation